-The Bobcat VersaHANDLER is a popular telehandler which offers increased lift height, reach a capacity to increase the capacity of the machine.
+The Bobcat VersaHANDLER is a popular telehandler that offers increased lift height, reach a capacity to increase the capacity of the machine.
 The company then went on to develop a selection of attachments for the VersaHANDLER.

 John L Grove founded JLG in 1969 and sold their very first boom lift in the 1970s.
 Since then JLG has expanded into scissor lifts, trailers and even telehandlers.
 They now have two varieties of telehandlers: the JLG High Capacity Telehandlers and the standard JLG Telehandler.

-As it is with any type of heavy machinery operation, use of a telehandler requires training and planning to help ensure safe operation.
+As it is with any type of heavy machinery operation, the use of a telehandler requires training and planning to help ensure safe operation.

 Never operate a telehandler without first receiving proper training.
 Never operate a telehandler on a Jobsite if it is not safe to do so.